-"Well, you know you shouldn't let her scare you off," he said slowly while picking at his grimy fingernails.
+"Well, you know you shouldn't let her get to you," he said while picking at his grimy fingernails.

 "Are you going to help me or not?"
 Priscilla demanded.
-She was starting to get anxious now and wanted to be long gone by the time the other girls got back from dinner.
+She was starting to feel nervous and wanted to be long gone by the time the other girls got back from dinner.

 "Sure, sure," Bill said with a wave.
 "I'll get your pony, just wait here a minute."

-"Now since you're running away I figured you'd better have something to feed old Precious here, so I put a feedbag on your saddle here—" He pointed to the hanging leather bag, "and I put an extra saddle blanket on.
+"Now, since you're running away I figured you'd better have something to feed old Sugar here.
+I put a feedbag on your saddle—" He pointed to the hanging leather bag, "and I put an extra saddle blanket on.
 Remember to take off her saddle at night and let her graze when you can.
 The food'll last longer that way."

-She turned the pony to the gate and gave her a little kick to get her moving.
+She turned the pony to the gate and gave her a nudge to get her moving.
 "I will!" she called back over her shoulder.
 "And you take care too!"